 A hugely popular feature of Oakfield Park is a wonderful miniature railway This railway is based on the now defunct Co.
 Donegal Railways.
 Over 4km of track has been laid and the narrow gauge railway has a miniature steam engine and carriages in the old CDR livery.

-There are two trains operating at Oakfield Park – The Earl of Oakfield diesel locomotive and the Duchess of Difflin steam engine.
+There are three trains operating at Oakfield Park – two diesel locomotives and the Duchess of Difflin steam engine.

-A Santa Express usually runs in early December each year.
-This special train is for local schools, playgroups and Special Needs groups only.
-If you would like to book your school in for a Christmas train ride and a visit to Santa in the Castle please phone 074 9173068 and leave your details.
+A Santa Express usually runs throughout December each year.
+If you would like to book in for a Christmas train ride and a visit to Santa please visit www.oakfieldpark.com

 In the gardens of Oakfield Park the visitor can discover willow tunnels, oak circles, boardwalks, a par terre and a classical Nymphaeum by the formal lake.
 The gardens include:-